 The U.S. Army has awarded contracts to two vendors—Harris Corporation and Thales Defense and Security Incorporated—for its Handheld, Manpack and Small-form Fit Rifleman Radio.
 The contract is structured as a five-year base ordering period, plus a five-year optional ordering period multiple award indefinite delivery, indefinite quantity.

 The U.S. Army, which purchases vast numbers of tactical radios, will no longer do so through sole-source contracting, vows Maj.
-Gen. Daniel Hughes, USA, PEO-C3T.
+Gen. Daniel Hughes, USA, program executive officer, command, control and communications-tactical (PEO-C3T).
 Competing every single contract is designed to create a radio marketplace that fosters innovation while saving time and money.